-PFAS are man-made chemicals that have been used for decades in a broad range of consumer, commercial, and industrial applications.
 PFAS chemicals are used to manufacture fluoropolymer coatings and products that repel water, heat, grease, oil, and stains, according to the Centers for Disease Control (CDC).

 There are thousands of different chemicals that fall under the category of PFAS, though two of the most common and widely researched are PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonic acid).

 PFOA and PFOS have been discontinued in the United States, but can still be found in certain imported materials.

 They can also be found in the environment because one of the main characteristics of PFAS is that they are virtually indestructible.

 Because they don’t break down or decompose over time, they can contaminate drinking water and soil, leading to animal and human exposure.

 PFAS chemicals are commonly used to manufacture nonstick cookware.
 The original substance that was used to make Teflon is no longer on the market in the United States due to safety concerns, but present-day Teflon is made with other PFAS that may be just as hazardous to human health.

 Fast food wrappers, the oil and grease resistant paper found in pizza boxes, and food product packaging are all commonly made with PFAS chemicals.

 PFAS chemicals are also used to make stain-resistant fabrics, furniture, and carpet, such as carpet that has been treated with Scotchgard.